The Islamic New Year

 When we think about the Islamic calendar what often comes to mind is its beginning–it began in the year of the hijra and Muharram is the first month of the year.
 We want to take this opportunity to explain why the calendar restarted in the year of the hijra.

 As you may know, for the first 13 years of the Prophet Muhammad’s ministry, sallallahu ‘alayhi wa sallim, he and his followers were harshly persecuted.
 From the very beginning there were very strong opponents against Islam for economic, political, and ideological reasons.
-The Prophet, his family, and his followers, may Allah bless them and give them peace and mercy, endured many hardships, including physical abuse, ostracism, starvation, murder, and more, culminating in an assassination attempt upon the Prophet.
+The Prophet, his family, and his followers, may Allah bless them and give them peace and mercy, endured many hardships, including physical abuse, ostracism, starvation, murder, and more, culminating in an assassination attempt upon the Prophet’s life.
 While that assassination was being planned by the leaders of the non-believing Meccans, Allah Most High gave the Prophet and his followers permission to emigrate to the city of Medina and finally escape the persecution.

 The significance of the emigration from Mecca to Medina cannot be overstated.
 When it was contained in Mecca, Islam had a minority status and was limited to being a form of worship.
 Once it moved to Medina, Islam flourished unimpeded and became not only a form of worship, but a way of life.
 While in Medina Allah taught the Prophet and his people, may Allah bless them all and give them peace and mercy, about politics, economy, community building, social interactions and every other aspect of life.
 Islam grew and dominated the region as the Prophet formed significant alliances and they gained many followers from outlying regions.